by W. Mahlon Purdin

 Teachers are the mother lode of shifted blame.

 “Education’s purpose is to replace an empty mind with an open one.” – Malcolm Forbes

-The need to re-culture generally takes root in issues of control and power, and forces things away from a natural and beautiful complexity toward an unnatural and ugly monotony; that is, from a plural cultural to a mono-culture.
+The need to reculture generally takes root in issues of control and power, and forces things away from a natural and beautiful human complexity toward an unnatural and ugly industrial monotony; that is, from a plural cultural to a mono-culture.

-It remakes an existing system with highly-evolved definitions and intricate relationships which take time to understand and appreciate into one with all new definitions and an unnatural and impractical forced consistency.
-An obvious and immediate result of re-culturing a system is the loss of individuality and institutional experience, radically empowering the re-culturers.
-In educational systems this movement is from an artisanal model to an industrial model.
-The square peg into the round hole paradigm.
+It remakes the existing system, which already has highly-evolved definitions and intricate relationships, which take time to understand and appreciate, into one with all new definitions and an unnatural and impractically forced consistency.
+An obvious and immediate result of reculturing a school system is the loss of individuality and institutional memory, immediately and radically empowering the reculturers.

 3 THE INDUSTRIAL MODEL

 “Don’t expect perfect products unless you are willing to pay for perfection.”

 In an industrial model, it’s no wonder that chief executives are paid fantastically high salaries and give themselves big bonuses.
 Profit is the product.